 It also includes up to 5 total guest collaborators in your space.
 When you’re ready to expand beyond that, it only costs $5/month.

-Compare that to Monday’s monthly price of $29 and Notion is a bargain.
+Compare that to Monday’s monthly price of $24 and Notion is cheaper for individuals.

 Notion vs ClickUp